Cyconi/1800_202330_BBY04/README.md

-├── feedback.html               # Feedback HTML file, Enabling users to share feedback and comment on surveys and votes ├── eachpost.html               # View individual post details and comments ├── editprofile.html               # Edit user profile information and preferences ├── feedbackpost.html               # # Provide feedback and comments on specific posts ├── feedbacksearch.html               # Search and explore user feedback and comments ├── map.html               # View a map displaying different zone of communities ├── myfeedback.html               # Find and see my personal feedback and comments ├── postsearch.html               # Search and explore posts and related content └── README.md
+├── feedback.html               # Feedback HTML file, Enabling users to share feedback and comment on surveys and votes ├── eachpost.html               # View individual post details and comments ├── editprofile.html               # Edit user profile information and preferences ├── feedbackpost.html               # Provide feedback and comments on specific posts ├── eachfeedback.html               # Provide each feedback which poping the feedbacks by themselves ├── feedbacksearch.html               # Search and explore user feedback and comments ├── map.html               # View a map displaying different zone of communities ├── myfeedback.html               # Find and see my personal feedback and comments ├── postsearch.html               # Search and explore posts and related content ├── help.html               # Provide general information on each page and what everything does └── README.md

 It has the following subfolders and files: